 New economic realities and rapid growth are putting pressure on the Houston Ship Channel system today and critical improvements are necessary to ensure safe two-way vessel traffic and maintain economic benefits to the nation now and into the future.
 Increasing U.S. energy production and petrochemical manufacturing are growing jobs and exports.
 Additionally, the global maritime industry is experiencing growth in terms of the size of vessels facilitating greater efficiency and cost-effective supply chains.
 On top of this significant growth, the Houston Ship Channel is the busiest deep-draft waterway in the nation with roughly 22,000 deep-draft vessel transits each year and more than 200,000 barge movements.

-Learn about the Houston Ship Channel Expansion Project and what Port Houston and industry are doing to expedite its completion here.
+Learn about the Houston Ship Channel Expansion-Project 11 and what Port Houston and the industry are doing to expedite its completion here.

 U.S. Army Corps of Engineers Channel Soundings: